bloemj/AUC_TM_2024/setup.md

 ### Getting class code and working on your own

+#### The best way - Cloud

+1. The first time, make a Github account and fork the repository to your Github account: go to https://github.com/bloemj/AUC_TMCI_2022 and click Fork
+2. Get updates to the code before every lab: In your fork on the Github website, click "Fetch upstream"
+3. Launch notebooks by going to your Google Colab: https://colab.research.google.com/ and loading them using the "Open Notebook" window.
+Enter the GitHub URL of the fork of the course materials in your own GitHub account to be able to save your changes.

-#### The best way
+#### The best way - Offline

 1. The first time, clone the repository locally using `git clone https://github.com/Giovanni1085/AUC_TMCI_2021.git`.
 2. Keep getting updates to the code before every lab by going to your local repository directory (e.g., `cd PATH_TO_REPO`) and `git pull`.
 This will pull all remote changes to local, and update your repository.

 #### The easy way - 1

 You might want to use the [GitHub Desktop app](https://desktop.github.com) to keep track of your repositories.
 If you have it installed, instead of cloning the repo you can use the Open in Desktop option.

 #### The easy way - 2

 Just download the repository code before every lab, by clicking on `Clone or download`, and then `Download ZIP`.
-You will then need to unzip the downloaded file.
+You will then need to unzip the downloaded file and open it either in Google Colab or locally.

-**IMPORTANT**: Either way, this copy of the course repo will conflict with any change you made yourself to the files in there.
-This is especially the case for the former way: if you pull, then you edit, then I edit, then you pull again, there will likely be a conflict if we both changed the same files.
-I recommend to put your edited copies of the repository contents in a separate folder, so to keep your edits (ideally, you could do versioning on a repository of your own!).
+**IMPORTANT**: Cloning or downloading a copy of the course repo will conflict with any change you made yourself to the files in there.
+This is especially the case if you do not work in your own fork of the repository: if you pull, then you edit, then I edit, then you pull again, there will likely be a conflict if we both changed the same files.
+I recommend to fork the repository to your own Github account to have version control for your own edits (see The best way - Cloud, but you can fork locally too).
+Alternatively, when working locally, I recommend that you put your edited copies of the repository contents in a separate folder to keep your changes.

-### Conda
+### Running Python on your own machine: Conda

 1. Install conda using the [Anaconda distribution](https://www.anaconda.com/distribution/), remember to pick Python 3.7 and the OS you need.
 Get the graphical installer.
 2. After installation, you will have an app called **Anaconda Navigator** installed.
 You can create and manage enviromnents and use jupyter notebooks from it, without using the terminal, mostly.